igaray/name_pryer/README.md

 ### Installation

 **name-pryer** is a stand-alone script.
-Just download the ``name-pryer.py`` file, set is axecutable, put it in your ``$PATH`` and alias to your finger's content.
+Just download the ``name-pryer.py`` file, set it as executable, put it in your ``$PATH`` and alias to your finger's content.

 ### Flags without effects on file names